Free Vaccines

 What Are Employer-Required Free Vaccines?

 The short version: your employer must pay for specific vaccines if they're required for your job or recommended by the CDC.
 This isn't a suggestion.
-On the flip side, it's not optional.
+It's not optional.
 It's part of occupational health laws designed to keep workplaces safe.

 The Legal Foundation